AI & Matching6 min read

 For decades, this work was done by hand.
 Program managers read through profiles, compared notes, consulted colleagues, and made their best guesses.
 Some used Post-it notes on a kitchen table (a real example from the Legal Geek mentoring program).
 Others built elaborate spreadsheets with color-coded tabs.

 The results were mixed.
-According to research compiled by MentorCliq, 76% of people say mentors are important, but only 37% actually have one.
+According to a 2019 survey of 3,000 professionals by Olivet Nazarene University, 76% of people say mentors are important, but only 37% actually have one.
 Part of that gap comes down to matching: when programs cannot pair people well or quickly, potential participants drop out before they ever start.

 Today, a growing body of evidence suggests that algorithmic and AI-powered matching can close this gap.
 But the data is more nuanced than any vendor pitch would have you believe.